ceciliacasarella/bertopic_modeling/README.md

 HDBSCAN also has several important hyperparameters, but the most important one to consider is **min_cluster_size**.
 Intuitively, this controls the smallest grouping you want to consider as a cluster.

+## Hyper-parameters Optimization

+**HyperOpt** is an open-source python package that uses an algorithm called Tree-based Parzen Esimtors (TPE) to select model hyperparameters which optimize a user-defined objective function.

+As part of this work a cost function suitable for hdbscan clusters was implemented.
+The cost function of the clustering solution takes into account the **probabilities_** HDBSCAN attribute which is defined in the documentation as *The strength with which each sample is a member of its assigned cluster.
+Noise points have probability zero; points in clusters have values assigned proportional to the degree that they persist as part of the cluster.*
+Therefore the cost of a clustering solution is calculated as:
+> Cost = percent of dataset with < 5% cluster label confidence

+We also added a constraint by applying a penalty to the cost function in case of violation.
+The number of **K clusters** is automatically detected by searching the optimum in the function described above subject to the fact that the number of clusters must be in the interval provided by the user.

+So if the solution is optimal with respect to the cost function but the identified number of clusters is outside the specified interval then the algorithm searches for a suitable solution in the user-defined constrained space.
+This ensures that the clustering solution is effective in the number of clusters identified by inserting domain knowledge in the search space.

 ## Setup
 Install this module using